jorgen-17/webgl-renderer/roadmap.md

 11. should i use a framebuffer or renderbuffer?
 12. avoid rendering objects not in view of the camera?
 13. reimplement shapes as triangle strps and fans to possibly be more efficient
+14. figure out more efficient way to reduce cycles for verticies added directly to vertexBuffers(i.e. no looping through every frame)